Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 threshold, plus a canonical `EntropyContributors` bitmap ordered by the parent-ledger active-validator view.
 The participant-aligned floor still uses the original pre-NegativeUNL view internally.
-The contributor bitmap is written to the pseudo-transaction and SLE for observability, but is not part of the transaction-ordering salt; the salt already binds the selected digest/tier/count/denominator tuple.
+The contributor bitmap is written to the pseudo-transaction for observability, but is not part of the transaction-ordering salt; the salt already binds the selected digest/tier/count/denominator tuple.
 This does not make the bitmap
 non-critical: any disagreement in a ledger-written field is a ledger